Growing up on Chicago’s West Side near Cicero and

-Major: Digital Technology & Emerging Media with minors in Italian and Theatre Performance
+Fenwick Graduation: 2019 Hometown: Western Springs, IL Grade School: St. John of the Cross Current School: Fordham University (New York City) Major: Digital Technology & Emerging Media with minors in Italian and Theatre Performance

 Fenwick achievements/activities: Middle America Regional Champion in the Optimist Club Oratorical Contest with Mr. Arellano, National Honor Society, Illinois State Scholar, Tri-M Music Honor Society, Italian Honor Society, nine productions in the Blackfriars Guild, Honors Chamber Choir, girls’ tennis team, contributor and Diversions editor for The Wick, Write Place tutor, Kairos leader and rector.

 Fenwick teacher who had the most influence on you: Ms. Hennessey was my

 Italian teacher for four years, and I am extremely blessed for that.
 I decided